terrestris/shogun-docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+# Integration into SHOGun Projects

+### nginx
+Set the nginx location to `/shogun-docs/`

+# ToDo's
+- More detailed GIS-Client documentation with focus on the tools
+- Embed Videos again (need to be recorded first)